 Will cars with ‘crying-eyes’ styling withstand the test of time?

-As a case in point, Mehta (2022) described the fake portals that jut out below the taillights of the Toyota Camry SE/SXE as looking like “mascara stains.”
-This is just one manifestation of how “exaggeration is the norm” in contemporary automotive styling, he argued.
+Mehta (2022) described the fake portals that jutted below the taillights of the sixth-generation Toyota Camry SE/SXE as looking like “mascara stains.”
+This illustrated how “exaggeration is the norm” in contemporary automotive styling.
+Note below how the previous Camry had relatively clean styling.

 Mehta (2022) did not completely dismiss the crying-eyes look.
 “I just wish the mascara stain was detached from the taillights and handled a bit more like the W205 C-Class,” he lamented.